actions/toolkit/docs/commands.md

 Now, future logs containing BAR will be masked.
 E.g. running `echo "Hello FOO BAR World"` will now print `Hello FOO **** World`.

-**WARNING** The add-mask command only supports single line secrets.
-To register a multiline secret you must register each line individually otherwise it will not be masked, if you use `@actions/core >= 1.11.0` `setSecret` will do this for you.
+**WARNING** The add-mask command only supports single-line secrets.
+To register a multi-line secret, the recommended practice is to register each line individually.
+Otherwise, it will not be masked. `@actions/core >= 1.11.0` `setSecret` will perform this automatically.

 **WARNING** Do **not** mask short values if you can avoid it, it could render your output unreadable (and future steps' output as well).
 For example, if you mask the letter `l`, running `echo "Hello FOO BAR World"` will now print `He*********o FOO BAR Wor****d`